 In Profit First, Mike Michalowicz breaks down some of the critical components of a profit-first mentality.
 Many business owners make the mistake of thinking that growth will lead to increased profits, and some might be right.
 However, profit is essential regardless of the size of your business for it to be sustainable.

-To truly see a profit from your business, you need to be efficient.
-When business owners prioritize growth over profit, they run up more expenses in the name of seeking more sales.
+It would be best to efficiently see a profit from your business.
+When business owners prioritize growth over profit, they run up more expenses to seek more sales.
 But where does it end?
 Is there ever a point at which a business has grown enough?
-What if you could see higher profits without increasing your business any larger than it already is?
+What if you could see higher profits without increasing your business any more significantly than it already is?

 By depositing your expected profits before paying off your expenses, you’ll need to make do with less.
-Keeping the business afloat will require you to find ways to cut costs and make the most of the money you have now, not the money you can expect to make down the line.
-This mentality will help you keep your business streamlined and eliminate unneeded costs.
+Keeping the business afloat will require you to find ways to cut costs and make the most of your current money, not the money you can expect to make down the line.
+This mentality will help you keep your business streamlined and eliminate unnecessary costs.

-When you pay off your expenses before collecting a profit, you’re sending a signal to yourself that your own needs come last.
-However, the business can’t flourish if you’re struggling to support yourself and your family.
-By putting profit first you’ll have less money to pay your expenses, but you can make do with less more quickly than you think.
+When you pay off your expenses before collecting a profit, you signal to yourself that your needs come last.
+However, the business can’t flourish if you struggle to support yourself and your family.
+By putting profit first, you’ll have less money to pay your expenses, but you can make do with less more quickly than you think.

 Figure out the aspects of your business that make money and cut out the things that don’t.
-You’ll be amazed at how many “necessary” expenses are not only superfluous but can be costing you money in the long run.
+You’ll be amazed at how many “necessary” expenses are not only superfluous but can cost you money in the long run.

 The Profit First method might not be for everyone, but it’s worth considering to give you a new perspective on your profits and expenses.
 If you enjoyed this Profit First book review, click on my contact form for a complimentary coaching session to work on implementing the Profit First system in your business.